Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 \subsubsection{Square lattice walks in the first quadrant}

-Les us finally recall the classical bijection between tree-rooted maps with $n$ edges and walks with North, East, South and East steps ($N, E, S, W$) that start and end at $(0,0)$, and never leave the non-negative quadrant $\N^2$, with $\N=\{0, 1, 2, \ldots\}$.
-This bijection works as follows: starting from the root corner of the tree-rooted map, and walking around the tree in counterclockwise direction, one encodes each edge of the tree by $E$ (resp. $W$) when it is visited for the first (resp. second) time, and each edge not in the tree by $N$ (resp. $S$) when it is visited for the first (resp. second) time, until one is back to the root corner.
-For instance, the encoding of the tree-rooted map of Figure~\ref{fig:hamilton} starts $ENWESNWE\ldots$ If the map has $i+1$ vertices and $j+1$ faces, then the walk has $i$ East steps and $j$ North steps.
+Les us finally recall the classical bijection between tree-rooted maps with $n$ edges and walks with north, east, south and west steps ($N, E, S, W$) that start and end at $(0,0)$, and never leave the non-negative quadrant $\N^2$, with $\N=\{0, 1, 2, \ldots\}$.
+This bijection works as follows: starting from the root corner of the tree-rooted map, and walking around the tree in counterclockwise direction, one encodes each edge of the tree by $E$ (respectively~$W$) when it is visited for the first (respectively second) time, and each edge not in the tree by $N$ (respectively~$S$) when it is visited for the first (respectively second) time, until one is back to the root corner.
+For instance, the encoding of the tree-rooted map of Figure~\ref{fig:hamilton} starts $ENWESNWE\ldots$ If the map has $i+1$ vertices and $j+1$ faces, then the walk has $i$ east steps and $j$ north steps.

-The effect of the rotation $R$ on walks is not hard to describe: if a tree-rooted map is encoded by the walk (or word) $w=a w_1 \bar a w_2$, where $a\in \{N, E\}$ and $\bar a \in \{S, W\}$ is the step that \emm matches, the first letter of $w$, then applying $R$ gives the walk $w_1 a w_2 \bar a$.
-To be more precise: if $a=N$, then $a w_1 \bar a$ is the shortest non-empty prefix of $w$ that ends on the $x$-axis; if $a=E$, then $a w_1 \bar a$ is the shortest non-empty prefix of $w$ that ends on the $y$-axis.
-Theorem~\ref{thm:TMn} (resp.~\ref{thm:TMij}) thus translates into a CS phenomenon for quadrant walks with $2n$ steps (resp. $i$ East steps and $j$ North steps).
+The effect of the rotation~$R$ on walks is not hard to describe: if a tree-rooted map is encoded by the walk (or word) $w=a w_1 \bar a w_2$, where $a\in \{N, E\}$ and $\bar a \in \{S, W\}$ is the step that \emm matches, the first letter of~$w$, then applying $R$ gives the walk $w_1 a w_2 \bar a$.
+To be more precise: if $a=N$, then $a w_1 \bar a$ is the shortest non-empty prefix of~$w$ that ends on the $x$-axis; if $a=E$, then $a w_1 \bar a$ is the shortest non-empty prefix of~$w$ that ends on the $y$-axis.
+Theorem~\ref{thm:TMn} (respectively Theorem~\ref{thm:TMij}) thus translates into a cyclic sieving phenomenon for quadrant walks with $2n$~steps (respectively with $i$~east steps and $j$~north steps).

-Note that this cyclic action on $NSEW$ quadrant walks is similar to another cyclic action defined on quadrant walks with $S, W$ and $NE$ steps, known as \emm Kreweras walks,, for which a CS phenomenon has been conjectured; see~\cite[Conj.~6.2]{hopkins-rubey} and~\cite{GaKr}.
+Note that this cyclic action on $NSEW$ quadrant walks is similar to another cyclic action defined on quadrant walks with $S$, $W$, and $N\!E$~steps, known as \emm Kreweras walks,, for which a cyclic sieving phenomenon has been conjectured; see~\cite[Conj.~6.2]{hopkins-rubey} and~\cite{GaKr}.